mdmss37/LinuxServerConfigurationSubmission/README.md

 http://ec2-35-162-154-29.us-west-2.compute.amazonaws.com/

 #3.
 A summary of software you installed and configuration changes made.
-1. Launch your Virtual Machine with Udacity account.
-⋅⋅1. public IP address is 35.162.154.29
+1. Launch your Virtual Machine with Udacity account ⋅⋅1. public IP address is 35.162.154.29
 2. Followed the instructions provided to SSH into your server
 3. Created a new user named grader